CESNET/ONEScheduler/README.md

 ##ONEScheduler
 ONEScheduler is a custom open source cloud scheduler for OpenNebula and is currently under development.
-First release is expected in 2017.
 ONEScheduler is a maven project, download or clone the project and run it in your IDE.
 ONEScheduler is being developed as a replacement for current scheduler that OpenNebula provides.
 Unlike the OpenNebula's scheduler, our scheduler has modular design and can be easily extended.